 Historic Houses to visit in London

 If you want to know how real life is lived take a look behind closed doors.
 Once at home, even the grandest of people unwind a little.
-London has grand stately homes that you can visit like Buckingham Palace, Spencer House and Osterley Park but I am not including these here.
+London has grand stately homes that you can visit like Buckingham Palace and Osterley Park but I am not including these here.
 What fascinates me is a house that I could imagine myself living in.
 Over the years I have visited all these houses, the one’s with blog posts devoted to them have blue titles for you to click on and read more.

 London historic houses of the rich and famous